-Tunisia; the geographically small, historically ancient, and demographically young and vibrant North African country, which is located at one of the most beautiful spots at the southern Mediterranean, is always full of wonders when it comes to exploring its internal political dynamics and the extreme transitions defining them.
-The severe deviances of the socio-political system in Tunisia usually drowns observers in a flood of hard-to-answer questions about the legitimacy of their motives, the feasibility of their outcomes, and the potential of the state to speedily and appropriately recover from their side effects.
+Tunisia; the geographically small, historically ancient, and demographically young and vibrant North African country, which is located at one of the most beautiful spots in the southern Mediterranean, is always full of wonders when it comes to exploring its internal political dynamics and the extreme transitions defining them.
+The severe deviances of the socio-political system in Tunisia usually drown observers in a flood of hard-to-answer questions about the legitimacy of their motives, the feasibility of their outcomes, and the potential of the state to speedily and appropriately recover from their side effects.

 (1) the popular revolution that brought down Ben Ali’s authoritarian regime and inspired the waves of Arab Spring revolutions all over the Middle East and North Africa (MENA) region, in 2010/2011;

 (2) the step-down of the Islamist-led government, in response to massive popular protests, in 2013; and

 (3) the sudden death of President Beji Caid Essebsi, amidst an escalating crisis of corruption and economic depression, in 2019.

 Astonishingly, the Tunisian state managed to survive all of these major political transitions without affecting the comprehensiveness of the state or the people’s insistence on pursuing the ambitious process of democratization.
 At the moment, one of the perplexing questions surrounding Tunisia is about the ability of the already-exhausted state to survive the current political turmoil, resulting from the sweeping storm of pivotal decisions taken, in late July, by the President of state, Kais Saied, against the two parallel authorities of his regime – the Parliament and the government.